Nandhini-Aruchamy/e-commerce-API/README.md

 ## 📝 Notes
 - This is a learning project demonstrating .NET 8 Web API development
-- Implements secure authentication using JWT
+- Implements secure authentication using Auth0/JWT
 - Uses Entity Framework Core for database operations
 - Containerized using Docker for easy deployment
 - Deployed on Azure Container Instances

 ## 🤝 Contributing
 This is a learning project, but contributions are welcome!
 Feel free to submit issues and pull requests.

-## 📄 License
-This project is open source and available under the [MIT License](LICENSE).